by Diana Raab, PhD

 Letting go and writing poetry is about just allowing life and experiences to unfold as they are meant to unfold.
 When writing poetry, try to release or let go of your rational mind and let your sensations and emotions take over.
 Letting go is also about slowing down and pausing while being mindful of what is stirring inside you.

-Continue reading Getting Yourself to Write
+Continue reading How to Begin to Write Poetry

 Throwback Thursday is a series where we take a look back at some of AWP’s most popular posts.
 Enjoy!

 As an author, your relationship with your editor, your book cover designer, your agent, and your publishing house are all extremely important to your success.
 I believe in good and bad energy—what you put out, you get back in return.

 Day to day, I work my tail off to be my clients’ favorite editor.
 If I can be in their list of best editors they’ve ever worked with, my relationship with them, and other clients in turn, will be more fulfilling.

 And I believe this can go the other way around.
 The more fulfilling your relationship as an author with your editor(s), the smoother the process will be for the both of you, and you’ll be excited to work together then and in the future.

 Continue reading Throwback Thursday: How to Be An Editor’s Favorite Client

 If you write historical novels, you may end up having to handle battles, and the question is, how to do it?
 The simplest way is to focus on one or more persons on the front line.
 You may be able to write some important character aspect of the protagonist, and this is good, but if so, the battle is merely an excuse to do that and is not an important part of the plot.